HydrationMonitor/HydrationMonitor/Sprints/Sprint1/README.md

-Here is a good place to track our sprint backlogs and other sprint/scrum related info
+Figure this is a good spot for sprint/scrum related info